-When we knit using the Russian knitting style, the stitches have a different orientation on the needles.
-Unlike the stitches worked using any of the classic knitting styles, in Russian knitting, the right leg of a stitch is at the back of the knitting needle.
+When we knit using the Eastern (previously known as Russian) knitting style, the stitches have a different orientation on the needles.
+Unlike the stitches worked using any of the classic knitting styles, in Eastern knitting, the right leg of a stitch is at the back of the knitting needle.
 That’s why if we want to make an increase by knitting a stitch “front and back” we get a result that does not look like a bar increase in the classic knitting.

-To make a bar increase in Russian knitting, we should reverse the steps and knit a stitch through the back loop before we knit it through the front loop.
+To make a bar increase in Eastern knitting, we should reverse the steps and knit a stitch through the back loop before we knit it through the front loop.

 Here’s how we do it step by step.

-If you are a visual learner, click here to watch each step in a video tutorial, or scroll to the bottom of this page to watch an embedded version of the video.
+If you are a visual learner, click here to watch each step in a video tutorial, or watch an embedded version of the video.

 TRUE BAR INCREASE